Reviews

 Flight Risk

 January is known as a slog of a month for moviegoer types.
-Most of the stuff that’
+Most of the stuff that’s

-actually good that’s playing during the month is often stuff that opened during Christma
+actually good playing during the month is often stuff that opened during Christmas

 season.
 When I first saw the trailers for Flight Risk, I was pretty sure it would be one of thos